pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-pri_report_capabilities.md

 ### -field TypeMaskValid

-Contains a bit map that indicates the persistent reservation types that are supported by the device server.
+Contains a bitmask that indicates the persistent reservation types that are supported by the device server.

 ### -field Reserved3